OnYuKang/Recommendation-systems-paperlist/README.md

 * Deep content-based music recommendation [NIPS 2013]
 * Improving Content-based and Hybrid Music Recommendation using Deep Learning [MM 2014]
 * Content-aware collaborative music recommendation using pre-trained neural networks [ISMIR 2015]

+### Image Recommendation
+* Pagerank for product image search [WWW 2008]
+* Related Pins at Pinterest: The Evolution of a Real-World Recommender System [WWW 2017]
+* Pixie: A System for Recommending 3+ Billion Items to 200+ Million Users in Real-Time [WWW 2018]

 ## Multi-Armed Bandit
 * A survey of online experiment design with the stochastic multi-armed bandit [2015] [[__pdf__](https://arxiv.org/pdf/1510.00757.pdf)]